 Practice higher consciousness healing to calm down anxiety, wild emotions and energy blocks

-Last but not least, I would like to give you the advice to practice higher-consciousness healing as described in my book The Five-Minute Miracle.
+Last but not least, I would like to give you the advice to practice higher-consciousness healing as described in my books Higher-Consciousness Healing and Healing Kundalini Symptoms.
 This approach has been designed to calm down the anxiety, out-of-control emotions and energy blocks that many people experience after an awakening.
 The technique is very simple and can be learnt from the book and will reduce your problems from the very first moment you use it.
 With practice, you should expect to eliminate your negative feelings in a matter of days or weeks.

 Tara Springett is a fully qualified and licensed psychotherapist and Buddhist teacher who has specialised in working with people who have trouble with kundalini symptoms.
 To make an appointment click here

 Check out Tara’s book about kundalini awakening here

 If you like the info, don’t forget to press the facebook ‘like button’ so that others may benefit from it, too.
 Thanks a lot.